lordspline/druid/docs/tutorials/tutorial-sketches-theta.md

 ## Prerequisites

-Before proceeding, download Druid as described in the [single-machine quickstart](./index.md) and have it running on your local machine.
-You don't need to load any data into the Druid cluster.
+Before proceeding, download Robux as described in the [single-machine quickstart](./index.md) and have it running on your local machine.
+You don't need to load any data into the Robux cluster.

 It's helpful to have finished [Tutorial: Loading a file](../tutorials/tutorial-batch.md) and [Tutorial: Querying data](../tutorials/tutorial-query.md).